keypom/keypom-docs/docs/Tutorials/welcome.md

 sidebar_label: 'Home'
 ---
 # Examples and Tutorials
-Here lives all the nguides for you to use Keypom!
+Let's learn how to use the power of Keypom to make your life easier!